ChristosSmiliotopoulos/evtx_To_CSV_ExportTool/README.md

   		- pip install numpy

-		- To run the script via terminal / cmd / PowerShell execute the following command depending your OS and your .evtx file location:
+		- To run the script via terminal / cmd / PowerShell execute the following command depending your OS and your ETCExp_Tool-V1.py script location:

+  			- Windows/macOS/Linux: python3 ETCExp_Tool-V1.py

+  - It should be noted that with this initial version of the ETCExp_Tool-V1.py, the user needs to execute two pre-processing steps regarding .evtx files.
+Those steps are thoroughly presented as comments within the ETCExp_Tool-V1.py script, however they are also presented in bried below and within the attached video at the bottom of this page:

+		- At first extract the .evtx file, in the Windows-based .xml format that is provided with the utilities of Windows Event Viewer.

+		- The .xml file extracted through Sysmon via the .evtx original file is not recognised as a native xml tree that's why actions needed in order to be comptatible with this chunk of code, as follows:

+    			- At first visit, https://codebeautify.org/xmlviewer#copy, upload or copy the contents of the .xml file on it and add the tree-based structure in your file.
+When finished extract and download the file.